cmaimone/msci-321/README.md

-# msci-321
+# MSCI 321

-Materials for MSCI 321 Biostatistics I
+Materials for Northwestern University MSCI 321 Biostatistics I.

-Materials are currently in preparation.
-Final versions will be available at the beginning of class.
+Some non-public datasets can be found in Canvas.

+Note: Materials may be revised until class officially starts.